GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

 Use **Reset Filters** to return to the full market view.

-**With this Report, users can:**
-- Compare career paths by exploring salary benchmarks, hiring demand, work models, and employee benefits across different tech roles.

-- Perform **slice-and-dice analysis** through interactive filtering by job role, state, or both combined to uncover targeted labor market trends, salary patterns, and high-demand career opportunities.
+The dashboard answers three core business questions using **slice-and-dice analysis** through interactive filtering by job role, state, or both combined :

-The dashboard answers three core business questions:
 - **Where is the market paying the most?**
 - **Who is hiring, and where?**
 - **What skills and work models are driving demand?**